Redhead murders: Elizabeth Lamotte

-She was not identified until November 2018, when officials announced that the victim was New Hampshire native Elizabeth Lamotte.
+She was not identified until November 2018, when officials announced she was New Hampshire native Elizabeth Lamotte.
 She was 17 at the time of her death.
 Lamotte had disappeared on April 6, 1984.
-She was identified through a DNA match after a DNA profile was obtained from Lamotte's family by New Hampshire police in 2017.
-She had been staying at a group home in Manchester, New Hampshire and never returned to her family after gaining furlough.
-Lamotte's family was initially asked for a DNA profile to compare to the adult woman victim of the Bear Brook murders.
-An unidentified girlfriend of the suspect — who went by the alias of Robert Evans — was known by the same first name of Elizabeth.
-"Robert Evans" was later revealed to be a serial killer Terry Peder Rasmussen.
+She was identified through a DNA match with a DNA profile obtained from Lamotte's family by New Hampshire police in 2017.
+She had been staying at a group home in Manchester, New Hampshire and never returned to her family once gaining furlough.
+Lamotte's family was initially asked for a DNA profile to compare it to the adult female victim of the Bear Brook murders.
+An unidentified girlfriend of the suspect, who used the alias Robert Evans, was also known as Elizabeth.
+"Robert Evans" was later revealed to be the serial killer Terry Peder Rasmussen.

 Pulaski County Jane Doe

-Pulaski County Jane Doe was a woman who was found deceased on April 20, 1985 in Wrightsville, Arkansas.
-She was estimated to be 30 to 40 years old.
-She was approximately five feet three inches tall.
-She had blondish-red hair and she had previously fractured her left femur.
-Her cause of death has either not been released or properly determined.
-Little information has been made available about her case.
+Pulaski County Jane Doe was a woman who was found deceased on April 20, 1985, in Wrightsville, Arkansas.
+She was estimated to be 30 to 40 and had blondish-red hair.
+Her cause of death has neither been released nor properly determined.
+Little has been made available about her case.

-Roane County Jane Doe
+Betty Lou Wisley

-Roane County Jane Doe was a woman found on August 29, 1987 in Roane County, Tennessee.
-She was estimated to be between 35 and 50 years old and five feet or five feet eight inches in height.
-She had naturally brown hair that was dyed reddish.
-She had a hysterectomy and a tracheotomy.
-She had a mole on the left side of her back and she also had breast implants.
-Additionally, she had an old gunshot wound to her third thoracic vertebrae with a bullet still lodged in her spine.
-Authorities determined that the body had been burned and suspect that was done deliberately to hinder identification efforts.
+Roane County Jane Doe was a woman found on August 29, 1987, in Roane County, Tennessee.
+She was estimated to be between 35 and 50 and had naturally brown hair, dyed reddish.
+Authorities determined that the body had been burned, likely deliberately to hinder identification efforts.
 She is believed to have been murdered.
+In 2023, the woman was identified as Betty Lou Wisley of Knox County.